czyzby/gdx-lml/README.md

 - **FixedClassScanner** - well, it *can* be used on any platform, but you have to manually select the classes it has access to, so it basically removes the concept of true component scan.
 - **FallbackDesktopClassScanner** - scans binary classes (run from IDE) or jars in the class loader base location (run from a jar).
 No external dependencies, but it relies on reflection and class loading to scan packages.
 Use when necessary.
 - **DesktopClassScanner** - uses `fast-classpath-scanner` library for non-reflection-based, efficient component scanning.
 Does not load tested classes.
 Works only on desktop.
-Available in `gdx-autumn-fcs` library.
+Available in `gdx-autumn-fcs` [library](https://github.com/czyzby/gdx-autumn-fcs).
 - **GwtClassScanner** - scans through all classes registered for GWT LibGDX reflection pool.
-Available in `gdx-autumn-gwt` library.
+Available in `gdx-autumn-gwt` [library](https://github.com/czyzby/gdx-autumn-gwt).

-Unfortunately, class scanners for Android and iOS are not implemented yet.
-I didn't have much time to do it yet (nor do I normally target these platforms); I do have an untested Android component scanner implementation, if anyone is interested.
-But, for now, use *FixedClassScanner*.
+- **AndroidClassScanner** - uses Android Java API to scan through all available classes.
+Available in `gdx-autumn-android` [library](https://github.com/czyzby/gdx-autumn-android).

+Unfortunately, class scanner iOS is not implemented yet.
+For now, you might try to make your own implementation (based on Android scanner?) or use *FixedClassScanner*.
 Sorry.

 ### Annotations